fpigeonjr/frank-pigeon-blog/content/posts/2022-02-22-2021-year-in-review/index.md

 <!-- TODO: Add an image -->

-:tada: I joined the Flexion team.
+I joined the Flexion team.
 I started interviewing with them in October and the interview process was a great experience.
-My recruiter was awesome and coached me the whole way through the entire process.
+My recruiter was awesome and coached me through the entire process.

 This is my second break in service from the Department of Army and it was everything I wanted:

-- remote-always
-- flexible hours
 - agile mindset
 - core values align with mine
 - challenging and engaging work
+- remote-always
+- life work balance

 I know I will be learning a lot and growing in my craft.